MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/bookings-in-outlook.md

 - essentials-manage
 - must-keep
 ROBOTS: NOINDEX, NOFOLLOW
-description: "Steps to turn off your Personal Bookings page"
+description: "Steps to turn your Personal Bookings page on or off"
 ---

-# Turn off your Bookings page
+# Turn your Personal Bookings page on or off

  Bookings is a time management solution that provides a simple and powerful scheduling page with seamless integration with outlook.
 It lets people schedule a meeting or appointment with you through a booking page that integrates with the free/busy information from your Outlook calendar.
 You can create custom meeting types to share with others so they can easily schedule time with you based on your availability and preferences.
 You both get an email confirmation and attendees can update or cancel scheduled meetings with you from your Personal Bookings page.